kingsdigitallab/bcc-11ty/frontend/accessibility/index.md

 - Some map polygons, particularly green circles, are not clearly visible and do not stand out well against the map background.
 This concern is part of our ongoing design optimization, we aim to improve map visibility and contrast;

-- The text selection is currently disabled on Map Story, limiting how users interact with content.
+- The text selection is currently disabled in the map application, limiting how users interact with content.
 We're exploring solutions like offering alternative formats, such as downloadable PDF, for easier access;

 - The map tooltips remain clickable and appear behind the text layer, which might confuse users.
 We're working on better management of the text and map layers to ensure clear functionality and content visibility;
 We are aware of missing alternative text and captions of images.
 The team aims to add them to all images and improve understanding for all users;